-The following description summarizes the material U.S. federal income tax consequences of the merger to holders of Expedia common stock.
+The following description summarizes the material U.S. federal income tax consequences of the merger to holders of Expedia common stock and Expedia warrants.
 The discussion is based on the Internal Revenue Code of 1986, as amended, or the Code, regulations under the Code, administrative rulings and judicial decisions, all as in effect as of the date of this proxy and information statement/prospectus and all of which are subject to change (possibly with retroactive effect) and to differing interpretations.
 Any change in the foregoing could affect the continuing validity of the tax consequences described in this proxy and information statement/prospectus.
-Neither USA nor Expedia has requested or will request an advance ruling from the U.S. Internal Revenue Service, or the IRS, as to the tax consequences of the merger.
+Except as described below with respect to the conversion of Expedia employee warrants into IAC employee warrants, neither IAC nor Expedia has requested or intends to request an advance ruling from the U.S. Internal Revenue Service, or the IRS, as to the tax consequences of the merger.
 This description is not binding on the IRS, and there can be no assurance that the IRS will not disagree with or challenge any of the conclusions described below.

-This description applies only to holders of Expedia common stock who are U.S. persons.
+This description applies only to holders of Expedia common stock or Expedia warrants who are U.S. persons.
 For purposes of this description, the term "U.S. person" means:

-- an individual who is a U.S. citizen or U.S. resident alien; - a corporation created or organized under the laws of the United States or any state thereof; - a trust where (1) a U.S. court is able to exercise primary supervision over the administration of the trust and (2) one or more U.S. persons have the authority to control all substantial decisions of the trust; or - an estate that is subject to U.S. tax on its worldwide income from all sources.
+- an individual who is a U.S. citizen or U.S. resident alien; - a corporation created or organized under the laws of the United States or any state thereof;

-This description is not a comprehensive description of all the tax consequences that may be relevant to holders of Expedia common stock.
-It applies only to holders of Expedia common stock that hold their Expedia common stock as capital assets within the meaning of Section 1221 of the Code (each referred to as a "holder").
-No attempt has been made to address all aspects of U.S. federal taxation that may be relevant to a particular shareholder in light of its personal circumstances or to shareholders subject to special treatment under the U.S. federal income tax laws, including:
+- a trust where (1) a U.S. court is able to exercise primary supervision over the administration of the trust and (2) one or more U.S. persons have the authority to control all substantial decisions of the trust; or - an estate that is subject to U.S. tax on its worldwide income from all sources.

-- banks, insurance companies, trusts and financial institutions; - tax-exempt organizations;
+This description is not a comprehensive description of all the tax consequences that may be relevant to holders of Expedia common stock or Expedia warrants.
+In the case of Expedia common stock and Expedia warrants (other than Expedia employee warrants), it applies only to holders that hold their Expedia common stock or Expedia warrants as capital assets within the meaning of Section 1221 of the Code (each referred to as a "holder").
+No attempt has been made to address all aspects of U.S. federal taxation that may be relevant to a particular shareholder or warrantholder in light of its personal circumstances or to shareholders or warrantholders subject to special treatment under the U.S. federal income tax laws, including:

-- mutual funds; - persons that have a functional currency other than the U.S. dollar; - pass-through entities and investors in pass-through entities; - traders in securities who elect to apply a mark-to-market method of accounting; - dealers in securities or foreign currency; - shareholders who received their Expedia common stock through the exercise of employee stock options, through a tax-qualified retirement plan or otherwise as compensation; - holders of options or Expedia warrants; and - holders who hold Expedia common stock as part of a hedge, straddle, constructive sale, conversion transaction or other integrated investment.
+- banks, insurance companies, trusts and financial institutions; - tax-exempt organizations; - mutual funds; - persons that have a functional currency other than the U.S. dollar; - pass-through entities and investors in pass-through entities; - traders in securities who elect to apply a mark-to-market method of accounting; - dealers in securities or foreign currency; - shareholders who received their Expedia common stock through the exercise of employee stock options, through a tax-qualified retirement plan or otherwise as compensation; - except in the case of Expedia warrants, holders of options; and - holders who hold Expedia common stock or Expedia warrants as part of a hedge, straddle, constructive sale, conversion transaction or other integrated investment.

-In addition, this discussion does not address any alternative minimum tax or any state, local or foreign tax consequences of the merger.
+In addition, this discussion does not address any alternative minimum tax or any state, local or foreign tax consequences of the merger or the conversion of Expedia warrants into IAC warrants.
 It does not address the tax consequences of any transaction other than the merger.

-EACH HOLDER OF EXPEDIA COMMON STOCK SHOULD CONSULT ITS TAX ADVISOR WITH RESPECT TO THE PARTICULAR TAX CONSEQUENCES OF THE MERGER TO SUCH HOLDER.
+EACH HOLDER OF EXPEDIA COMMON STOCK AND EXPEDIA WARRANTS SHOULD CONSULT ITS TAX ADVISOR WITH RESPECT TO THE PARTICULAR TAX CONSEQUENCES OF THE MERGER TO SUCH HOLDER.